howtowhy/deeplearning-aided-smartphone-pdr/readme.md

 - This project is deep learning Jeju camp sponsored by Google Tensorflow KR.

-- The mentor Eunsol Kim in Kakao Brain also give me a lot of advice for the research.
+- My mentor Eunsol Kim in Kakao Brain also give me a lot of advice for the research.

    Thanks to them.